carter-yagemann/barnum-learner/README.md

 every couple of minutes like so:

     ./lstm.py --save-model=model.json --save-weights=weights.h5 --checkpoint=5 [... other args ...]

+Additionally, the `--checkpoint-best` option can be used to avoid backing up weights with more loss than the previous backup and `--checkpoint-early-stop` will stop training if the loss at the current checkpoint is worse than the previous.
+The latter is very useful when you have so much data that the model converges before completing an epoch.
+This is surprisingly easy to encounter with this system.

 ## Skipping training, testing, or evaluation